PPL-IIITA/ppl-assignment-kunalgupta41/README.md

 this will print originally formed couples,random value of t,couples with happiness less than t and newly formed couples on console.

 couples with happiness less than t broke up and after reallotment of new parteners they are stored in "new_couples.txt" file

+# QUESTION 7

+Open the Folder ppl_q7

+Open terminal and change the address to ppl_q7 folder directory.

+Build the code using the following command:

+g++ input_q7.cpp The_Choosy_Girl.cpp The_Generous_Boy.cpp q7.cpp couple.cpp

+then enter the command ./a.out

+this will  print the randomly generated choice(array,binary search or hashing) and the relationship status of some preinputted boys and the same will be stored in output_q7.txt file.

+# QUESTION 8